 One thing Miami-Dade County has done is study the types of plants that are causing the worst problems, and has decided to make them illegal to "sell, propagate or plant" in Miami-Dade County.

-Additionally, the County's landscape code regulates a group of plants called controlled species.
-These are plants that cannot be planted within 500 feet of the native plant community that it is known to invade.
+Miami-Dade County's landscape code regulates a group of plants called controlled species.
+These are plants that cannot be planted within 500 feet of native plant communities.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.